Adapted from the popular post-apocalyptic video game franchise, the anticipated HBO series stars Pedro Pascal and Bella Ramsey.

 And when it came to developing the sequel, Druckmann said he wants players to “see the perspective of people that have different identities, different sexual attractions, they come from different countries,” and explore how the characters act when dropped in this world.
 As a result, when The Last of Us Part II was released, it marked the first time a major game featured a lesbian woman as its protagonist and eventually won the GLAAD Media Award for Outstanding Video Game.

 In addition to Ellie, the franchise features several other LGBTQ characters, including Dina, a bisexual or pansexual who dates Ellie in the sequel; Lev, who is reportedly the first transgender man to appear in a major video game franchise; Riley, a young girl from Ellie’s past; as well as Bill and Frank, two gay men who Joel and Ellie encounter on their journey.

 How authentic the representation will be on the HBO series remains to be seen, but Bartlett, who is openly gay, has at least been cast in one of the canonically LGBTQ characters.

-Expected to premiere in 2022, the series will air on HBO, marking the video game adaptation for the premium cable network, and will be available to stream on HBO Max.
-(We may receive an affiliate commission if you subscribe to a service through our links.)
+Sign Up to Watch on HBO Max (We may receive an affiliate commission if you subscribe to a service through our links.)